Get Tech Tips

-One of the most common parts to fail on a single phase HVAC system is a run capacitor, so much so that we sometimes refer to junior techs as “capacitor changers”.
-While capacitors may be easy to diagnose and replace, here are some things many techs may not know.
+One of the most common parts to fail on a single-phase HVAC system is the run capacitor, so much so that we sometimes refer to junior techs as “capacitor changers.”
+While capacitors may be easy to diagnose and replace, here are some things many techs may not know:

 Capacitors Don't “Boost” the Voltage

 A capacitor is a device that stores a differential charge on opposing metal plates.
-While capacitors can be used in circuits that boost voltage they don't actually increase voltage themselves.
-We often see higher voltage across a capacitor than the line voltage, but this is due to the Back EMF (Counter electromotive force) generated by the motor itself, not the capacitor.
+While capacitors can be used in circuits that boost voltage, they don't actually increase voltage themselves.
+We often see higher voltage across a capacitor than the line voltage, but this is due to the back EMF (counter-electromotive force) generated by the motor, not the capacitor.

 Current Doesn't Flow Through The Capacitor, Just in and Out of It

-Techs notice that the one side of power is connected to the C terminal or the side opposite the run winding.
-Many techs imagine that this power “feeds” into the terminal, get’s boosted or shifted and then enters the compressor or motor through the other side.
-While that may make sense it isn't actually how a capacitor works at all.
+Techs notice that the one side of power is connected to the C terminal, the side opposite the run winding.
+Many techs imagine that this power “feeds” into the terminal, gets boosted or shifted, and then enters the compressor or motor through the other side.
+While that may make sense, it isn't actually how a capacitor works at all.

 The Higher the Capacitance, the Higher the Current on the Start Winding

-This is why oversizing a capacitor can quickly cause damage to a compressor.
-By increasing the current on the start winding the compressor start winding will be much more prone to early failure.
+That is why oversizing a capacitor can quickly cause damage to a compressor.
+By increasing the current on the start winding, the compressor start winding will be much more prone to early failure.

 The Voltage Rating is What it Can Handle, Not What it Will Produce

 Many techs think they must replace a 370v capacitor with a 370v capacitor.
-The voltage rating displays the “not to exceed” rating, which means you can replace a 370v with a 440v but you cannot replace a 440v with a 370v.
-This misconception is so common that many capacitor manufactures began stamping 440v capacitors with 370/440 just to eliminate confusion.
+The voltage rating displays the “not to exceed” rating, which means you can replace a 370v with a 440v, but you cannot replace a 440v with a 370v.
+This misconception is so common that many capacitor manufacturers began stamping 440v capacitors with 370/440 to eliminate confusion.

 You Can Test a Capacitor While the Unit is Running